ndujaLabs/genesis-reveal-app/README.md

 #### The flow

-The entire set of metadata is in `input/allMetadata.json`.
+The entire set of metadata is in `input/metadata-EDV2.json`.

-A second file, `input/inputMetadata.json` is a subset of `allMetadata.json` that excludes the tokens reserved to the team, and the special tokens reserved for future giveaways.
-The order of `inputMetadata.json` is not related to the order of the NFT, but the entire file is needed to generate the final order.

 **Stage 1**

-1. Chose a future block on the Ethereum blockchain.
+1. Chose a future block on the Polygon blockchain.
 2. Include the selected block in the file `input/snapshot.json` and update this repo.
 3. Commit and push to GitHub.

 **Stage 2**

 1. When the block is mined, include its hash in the snapshot file
 2. Shuffle the metadata.
-The script will generate a file metadata.json with for the first 600 JSON files in the `output` folder
+The script will generate a file `genesisMetadata.json` with for the first 600 JSON files in the `output` folder, and a file `remainingMetadata.json`, in `input`.
+This file will be the base for the remaining 9401 dragons that will be mined later.
 3. Commit and push the update to GitHub.

 **Stage 3**